 In order to assist Members in considering all of the factors which need to be addressed when reactivating a laid-up vessel, the Club has published a Laid-up Vessel Reactivation Guide.
 The publication contains general notes concerning the areas of a vessel which need to be addressed when undergoing reactivation, as well as a checklist detailing the technical and operational areas which should be inspected and actioned as may be necessary, as part of the process of bringing the vessel to a state of operational readiness.
 Given the wide range of circumstances under which a vessel can be laid-up, the guide is of a very general nature in order to be as widely applicable as possible.

-The Laid-up Vessel Reactivation Guide is currently available as a PDF which can be downloaded by clicking on the thumbnail or publication title below.
-It is anticipated that the publication will be available as a softback A5 booklet shortly.
+The Laid-up Vessel Reactivation Guide is currently available as a PDF which can be downloaded below.